moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 4.
+<summary> 4.
 What is the most common autoscaling method in the world of cloud-native?</summary>
 <br>

 1. Horizontal Scaling